Skip to main content

 Receive on Solana

-The pre-programmed action executes automatically—solvers fulfill the intent on Solana.
+The deposit address routes funds automatically.
+Solvers fulfill the intent on Solana.

-Call the API to generate a programmable address for your Solana wallet.
+Call the API to generate a deposit address for your Solana wallet.

 curl -X POST https://deposit-addresses-preproduction.eco.com/api/v1/depositAddresses \